ngvtuan/darg/README.md

 CapTable
 ===========================
-This app provides an easy to user interface to have a simple CapTable (no options, ESOP etc for now).
+This app provides an easy to user interface to have a simple CapTable (incl. options, ESOP etc.).
 Means enter company data, enter shareholders, have transactions for shareholders, print CapTable, edit company core data, enter capital increases.
-Supports a single asset type for now (named/registered share OR bearer share).
+Supports a mulitple asset types for a company (named/registered share OR bearer share).

 SetUp
 ===========================